lr42/gentle/roadmap.md

 - [ ] Make the splash screen not show up if the program is started on log in.
 - [ ] Allow setting the opacity of the glowbox.
+- [ ] Allow setting times with a time format, i.e. "50m" or "T0:50:00"
+  or something similar.
 - [x] Add a notification sound to indicate when the break is done.
 - [x] Show a skip break button on the short break screen.
 (From Matt.)
 Make this optional, possibly with the default to off.